exekube/base-project/README.md

 $ docker-compose run --rm xk gcloud auth login
 ```

-> All config settings be set to `.config/dev/gcloud`.
+> All gcloud config be saved to `.config/dev/gcloud`.
 This is configured via the `docker-compose.yaml` file.

 2c.
 Initialize the live/dev environment: